way4you/real-truth/README.md

-# v2ss_sub
+# No dissemination!
-V2ray node subscribes for myself, No dissemination!
+SS nodes subscribe, only for private using.